 - Micro USB.
 Good for fixed and portable setups were a external battery or power adapter is used.

 - Barrel jack.
 Good for fixed and portable setup were power adapter is used.

-They can be connected at the same time so the anchor can still be power from the skrew terminal when connecting the micro USB cable to do an update or when changing the configuration.
+They can be connected at the same time so the anchor can still be power from the screw terminal when connecting the micro USB cable to do an update or when changing the configuration.
 All power options can handle 5-12V and the supply should be able to provide at least 150mA of current.

-- Open the CF client and connect to the Crazyflie 2.0
+- Open the CF client and connect to the Crazyflie 2.X

-Click the LPS tab
+Choose the LPS tab.

 Verifying the anchor positions is good to rule out problems with the positioning later.

-- Switch mode to anchor identification
+- Switch the Graph Settings mode to “Anchor identification”

 - Move the Crazyflie close to one anchor